You are here

 The nation’s capital is full of winter whimsy with holiday celebrations, date night delights and plenty of free events and things to do.

 Wintertime is the right time to visit DC.
-When the temperatures drop, the District heats up with fireside dining, world-class theater and holiday revelry.
-Plan the best vacation ever in the winter wonderland that is Washington, DC.
+When the temperatures drop, the District heats up with fireside dining, world-class theater and dazzling light displays.
+Plan the best vacation ever and discover holiday magic in Washington, DC.